xkong-study/iot/README.md

 ----------------------------------------------
 ```

-The intention is that `launch-tmux.sh` is launched once on each Pi/host, but the
+The intention is that `runme.sh` is launched once on each Pi/host, but the
 script can be augmented to launch an abritrary number of sensors per host.

 To exit the script, just close `tmux`, e.g. by typing its prefix (`Ctrl+b` by